-Item 5.
+Item 6.
 Renewal of the Board of Directors' Existing Authority to Issue Shares for Cash Without First Offering Shares to Existing Shareholders

 Under Irish law, unless otherwise authorized, when an Irish public limited company issues shares for cash, it is required first to offer those shares on the same or more favorable terms to existing shareholders of the company on a pro-rata basis (commonly referred to as the statutory pre-emption right).
-Because our existing authorization will expire in November 2018, we are presenting this proposal to renew the Board of Directors' authority to opt-out of the pre-emption right on the terms set forth below.
+Because our existing authorization will expire in November 2021, we are presenting this proposal to renew the Board of Directors' authority to opt-out of the pre-emption right on the terms set forth below.

-We are seeking approval to authorize our Board of Directors to opt out of the statutory pre-emption rights provision in the event of (1) the issuance of shares for cash in connection with any rights issue and (2) any other issuance of shares for cash, if the issuance is limited to up to 5% of our issued ordinary share capital as of April 6, 2018 (the latest practicable date before this proxy statement), for a period expiring 18 months from November 17, 2018 (the date on which our existing authority expires), unless previously renewed, varied or revoked.
-Notwithstanding the foregoing, we expect to propose renewal of this authorization at our annual general meeting in 2019 and on an annual basis in subsequent years.
+We are seeking approval to authorize our Board of Directors to opt out of the statutory pre-emption rights provision in the event of (1) the issuance of shares for cash in connection with any rights issue and (2) any other issuance of shares for cash, if the issuance is limited to up to 5% of our issued ordinary share capital as of April 1, 2020 (the latest practicable date before this proxy statement), for a period expiring 18 months from November 17, 2021 (the date on which our existing authority expires) or at the end of the next Annual General Meeting, whichever is earlier, unless previously renewed, varied or revoked.

 Granting the Board of Directors this authority is a routine matter for public companies incorporated in Ireland and is consistent with Irish customary practice.
-Similar to the authorization sought for Item 4, this authority is fundamental to our business and enables us to issue shares under our equity compensation plans (where required) and if applicable, will facilitate our ability to fund acquisitions and otherwise raise capital.
+Similar to the authorization sought for Item 5, this authority is fundamental to our business and enables us to issue shares under our equity compensation plans (where required) and if applicable, will facilitate our ability to fund acquisitions and otherwise raise capital.
 We are not asking you to approve an increase in our authorized share capital.
-Instead, approval of this proposal will only grant the Board the authority to issue shares in the manner already permitted under our Articles of Association upon the terms below.
+Instead, approval of this proposal will only grant the Board of Directors the authority to issue shares in the manner already permitted under our Articles of Association upon the terms below.
 Without this authorization, in each case where we issue shares for cash, we would first have to offer those shares on the same or more favorable terms to all of our existing shareholders.
 This requirement could undermine the operation of our compensation plans and cause delays in the completion of acquisitions and capital raising for our business.
 Furthermore, we note that this authorization is required as a matter of Irish law and is not otherwise required for most other companies listed on the NYSE with whom we compete.
 Renewal of the Board's existing authorization to opt out of the statutory pre-emption rights as described above is fully consistent with NYSE rules and listing standards and with U.S. capital markets practice and governance standards.
 Accordingly, approval of this resolution would merely place us on par with other NYSE-listed companies.